chleosl/claude-code-statusline-chleosl/plugins/concise-statusline-chleosl/commands/toggle-statusline-additionalinfo-collapse.md

 Toggle the statusline extra info (weather, cwd, and git info on main).
+You MUST tell the user to restart Claude Code for changes to take effect.

 Run this command to toggle:
 ```bash